 - Irradiation – is carried out if tumor cells are found in the lymph nodes or wound margins, as well as during the growth of the neoplasm into the lymphatic and blood vessels or stromal tissue (connective tissue structures supporting the bladder and uterus)

-- Remote irradiation, brachytherapy and chemotherapy - in case of tumor spread in perimetrium (brachytherapy is prescribed after irradiation and taking medication)
+- Remote radiation therapy, brachytherapy and chemotherapy – in case of tumor spread in perimetrium (brachytherapy is prescribed after irradiation and taking medication)

 - Brachytherapy – as the main method of treatment in case of contraindications to or refusal of surgery

 At stages 1B2 and 2A2 (when a tumor size is greater than 4 cm), organ-preserving surgeries are not performed.
 The treatment is always combined.
 A radical hysterectomy is performed, and then, if cancer cells are found in the lymph nodes and wound edges, chemotherapy and irradiation are performed.
-The methods can also be prescribed prior to surgery in order to improve the resectability of the tumor.
+Chemotherapy, radiation therapy and chemoembolization can also be performed prior to surgery in order to improve the resectability of the tumor.

 The life expectancy of patients depends on the fact, if the neoplasm grows into the perimeter.
-At stage 2A, the five-year survival rate is 63%.
-At 2B stage, it is lower 58%.
+At the stage of cervical cancer 2A, the five-year survival rate is 63%.
+At 2B stage, it is under 58%.